Economy of the Netherlands: History

 The rest of Europe in the 19th century saw the gradual transformation of the Netherlands into a modern middle-class industrial society.
-The number of people employed in agriculture decreased while the country made a heroic effort to revive its stake in the highly competitive industrial and trade business.
+The number of people employed in agriculture decreased while the country made an effort to revive its stake in the highly competitive industrial and trade business.
 The Netherlands lagged behind Belgium until the late 19th century in industrialization, then caught up by about 1920.
 Major industries included textiles and (later) the great Philips industrial conglomerate.
 Rotterdam became a major shipping and manufacturing center.
 Poverty slowly declined and begging largely disappeared along with steadily improving working conditions for the population.

+It wasn’t until the early 1930's when more interventionist economic policies were heavily considered by the Dutch.
+The great depression in 1930 raised doubts about the fairness of a pure market system, and its inability to correct the economy on its own.
+In 1940, Nazi Germany successfully invaded the Netherlands in just 5 days, followed by 5 years of occupation.
+In the later years of the war (1942–45), the Germans faced significant financial struggles and began to exploit the Dutch economy as much as they could.
+Two years later, in 1947, the Dutch economy had fully recovered.
+This was the fastest post-war recovery of any other Western European country.
+The following period from 1950-1973 is known as the second Golden Age of the Dutch economy.

+This second Golden Age was fueled by high cooperation between firms, employers, unions, and the government.
+The government also adopted more hands-on economic regulations such as the guided wage policy, restrictions on shareholder control, and the expansion of welfare state programs.

-Since 1959, the Netherlands discovered large natural gas fields.
+In 1959, the Netherlands discovered large natural gas fields.
 The export of natural gas led to large windfall profits.
 However, as an unforeseen consequence, these were believed to have led to a decline in the manufacturing sector in the Netherlands.

 Government

 While the private sector is the cornerstone of the Dutch economy, governments at different levels have a large part to play.
 Public spending, excluding social security transfer payments, was at 28% of GDP in 2011.
 Total tax revenue was 38.7% of GDP in 2010, which was below the EU average.
 In addition to its own spending, the government plays a significant role through the permit requirements and regulations pertaining to almost every aspect of economic activity.
 The government combines a rigorous and stable microeconomic policy with wide-ranging structural and regulatory reforms.
 The government has gradually reduced its role in the economy since the 1980s.
-Privatisation and deregulation is still continuing.
+Privatization and deregulation is still continuing.
 With regards to social and economic policy, the government cooperates with its so called social partners (trade unions and employers' organizations).
 The three parties come together in the Social-Economic Council (‘Sociaal Economische Raad’), the main platform for social dialogue.